 The current regulations are set out in the amended Vehicle Registration and Taxation Regulations of 1999.
 These rules, as amended in 2012, prescribe the format, dimensions and technical specifications of the registration plates you see on vehicles.

-2013: Each year was divided into to parts, to help the motor industry space business throughout the year
+2013: Each year was divided into 6 month blocks, to help the motor industry space business throughout the year

 The initial two characters used to refer to an entire year (e.g. 12 for 2012), but are now are suffixed with an indication of which half of the year the registration took place in (e.g. 191 for January and 192 for December)

 The introduction of the dual registration plate in 2013 was seen as a long-term project for the Motor Industry.
 The Industry was seeking to shift some activity into the second half of the year to address the serious problem of seasonality in the Motor Industry in Ireland.
 After many years of campaigning for change, a new format was introduced in 2013, so new cars currently in Dublin have the format of 191-D-12345, and later in the year will look like 192-D-12345.

 It is not possible to switch registrations, this means any member of the public can instantly tell the age of car simply by reading its plate – e.g. 151 is a car from the 2015 year.